-If this proposal is approved the following schedule changes will be made: All lecture courses will meet only two hours weekly, either Monday and Thursday or Tues-
+If this proposal is approved following schedule changes will be made:

+All lecture courses will meet only two hours weekly, either Monday and Thursday or Tuesday and Friday.
-Monday and Friday.
 Other courses will meet as seminars, either once a week for 2-2 1/2 hours or twice a week for an hour and twenty minutes each period.
 Seminar courses will be scheduled during the afternoons.

-Wednesdays and Saturdays will be left free, providing time for conferences, committee meet-ing, independent study and community involvement.

-The student legislature at its weekly meeting last Monday night rejected a motion that "the student legislature submit the Code of Responsibility as amendable to the Board of Trustees for ap-proval at their April Board meeting and that articles II through VI of the Unit of Living proposal be submitted as an
+Wednesdays and Saturdays will be left free, providing time for conferences, committee meet-ing, independent study and com-munity involvement. committee meetweekly meeting last Monday night rejected a motion that "the stu-dent legislature submit the Code of Responsibility as amendable to the Board of Trustees for approval at their April Board meeting and that articles II through VI of the Unit of Living proposal be submitted

-Photo by
+Photo by Willson

-LARRY ELWORTH AND JEEF BLOOM DISCUSSING CODE OF RESPONSIBILITY AT STUDENT LEGISLATURE MEETING.
+LARRY ELWORTH AND JEFF BLOOM DISCUSSING CODE OF RESPONSIBILITY AT STUDENT LEGISLATURE MEETING.